grenadier117/349/README.md

 ## HISTORY

 TypeScript is a programming language which was developed by Microsoft.
 It was launched for public use in October 2012.
 It is free, open source and superset of the JavaScript.
-Maintained by Microsoft, the language comes with an addition of class-based object oriented programming, as well as optional static typing to the JavaScript.
-It is possible to create JavaScript applications for client or server side using the TypeScript.
+Maintained by Microsoft, the language comes with an addition of class-based object oriented programming, as well as optional static typing to the JavaScript.<span class="asterick">*</span> It is possible to create JavaScript applications for client or server side using the TypeScript.

+###### *Wikipedia.
+"Typescript"

 ### LEARNED